simp/pupmod-voxpupuli-selinux/README.md

   will downgrade to permissive mode instead to avoid transitioning directly from disabled to enforcing state after a reboot and potentially breaking the system.
   The user will receive a warning when this happens,
-* If you add filecontexts with `semanage fcontext` (what `selinux::fcontext` does) the order is important.
+* If you add filecontexts with `semanage fcontext` (what `vox_selinux::fcontext` does) the order is important.
 If you add /my/folder before /my/folder/subfolder only /my/folder will match (limitation of SELinux).
 There is no such limitation to file-contexts defined in SELinux modules.
 (GH-121)
-* While SELinux is disabled the defined types `selinux::boolean`, `selinux::fcontext`, `selinux::port` will produce puppet agent runtime errors because the used tools fail.
+* While SELinux is disabled the defined types `vox_selinux::boolean`, `vox_selinux::fcontext`, `selinux::port` will produce puppet agent runtime errors because the used tools fail.
 * If you try to remove a built-in permissive type, the operation will appear to succeed but will actually have no effect, making your puppet runs non-idempotent.
 * The `selinux_port` provider may misbehave if the title does not correspond to the format it expects.
-Users should use the `selinux::port` define instead except when purging resources
+Users should use the `vox_selinux::port` define instead except when purging resources
 * Defining port ranges that overlap with existing ranges is currently not detected, and will cause semanage to error when the resource is applied.